Bogdanp/dramatiq/docs/source/guide.rst

 Error Handling
 --------------

-Dramatiq assumes all actors are idempotent so when an exception occurs during message processing, it automatically enqueues a retry for that message with exponential backoff.
+Remoulade assumes all actors are idempotent so when an exception occurs during message processing, it automatically enqueues a retry for that message with exponential backoff.

 That last message we sent will cause something along these lines to be printed in your worker process::

-  [2017-06-27 13:11:22,059] [PID 13053] [Thread-8] [dramatiq.worker.WorkerThread] [WARNING] Failed to process message count_words('foo') with unhandled exception.
+  [2017-06-27 13:11:22,059] [PID 13053] [Thread-8] [remoulade.worker.WorkerThread] [WARNING] Failed to process message count_words('foo') with unhandled exception.
   Traceback (most recent call last):
     ...
   requests.exceptions.MissingSchema: Invalid URL 'foo': No schema supplied.
 Perhaps you meant http://foo?
-  [2017-06-27 13:11:22,062] [PID 13053] [Thread-8] [dramatiq.middleware.retries.Retries] [INFO] Retrying message 'a53a5a7d-74e1-48ae-a5a8-0b72af2a8708' in 8104 milliseconds.
+  [2017-06-27 13:11:22,062] [PID 13053] [Thread-8] [remoulade.middleware.retries.Retries] [INFO] Retrying message 'a53a5a7d-74e1-48ae-a5a8-0b72af2a8708' in 8104 milliseconds.

-Dramatiq will keep retrying the message with longer and longer delays in between runs until we fix our code or for up to about 30 days from when it was first enqueued.
+Remoulade will keep retrying the message with longer and longer delays in between runs until we fix our code or for up to about 30 days from when it was first enqueued.

 Change ``count_words`` to catch the missing schema error::

-   @dramatiq.actor
+   @remoulade.actor
    def count_words(url):
      try:
        response = requests.get(url)